daexe-open/fcvd/README.md

 ## fcvd
 fcvd = function & class virtual dom, it's pure, simlpe and fast to render JSX tpl.
-Now it's depend on babel to transform jsx tpl to the func, but fcvd extend self template grama. youcan see the detail below.
+Now it's depend on babel to transform jsx tpl to the func, but fcvd extend self template grama. you can see the detail below.

 ## npm module
 you can install fcvd: